YazanJ/EventShotPrivacyPolicy/README.md

 We use the collected data for the following purposes:

 - **Provide and Maintain the Service:** To operate and improve our Telegram bot.
-- **Process Payments:** To manage payments after the free usage limit using Stripe.
+- **Process Payments:** To manage payments after the free usage limit using Stripe or any other payment processor.
 - **Communication:** To send you updates, support, or other relevant information.

 **4. Data Retention**